Native American Facts For Kids was written for young people learning about the Mohicans for school or home-schooling reports.

 Mohican Indians used sleds and snowshoes to help them travel in the winter.

-(They learned to make those tools from northern neighbors like the Cree Indians.)
+(They learned to make those tools from northern neighbors like the Crees.)

 Today, of course, Mohican people also use cars... and non-native people also use canoes.